tedklin/pathviz/README.md

 To run existing visualizations on your own device, simply download and build *pathviz* in a ROS catkin workspace and launch the desired roslaunch file located [here](https://github.com/tedklin/pathviz/tree/master/launch)!

-If you want to build your own visualizations, *pathviz* provides a small [interface](https://github.com/tedklin/pathviz/tree/master/include/pathviz/visualization) for animating [rviz Markers](http://wiki.ros.org/rviz/DisplayTypes/Marker).

-Animation speeds can be tuned according to preference.
-If it wasn't obvious, it should be noted that the animations below don't reflect the actual wall clock running speed of the algorithm.
+Visualization animation speeds can be tuned according to preference.
+If it wasn't obvious, it should be noted that the animations in the "Visualization collection" section below don't reflect the actual wall clock running speed of the algorithm.
 I'm considering setting up rosparam files for easier adjustment of animation speeds and colors, but I haven't started implementing that yet.

+A secondary goal of *pathviz* is to provide usable, efficient implementations for each algorithm.
+The project has been designed such that the caller of an algorithm function implementation can control whether visualization is disabled (default) or enabled.
+With visualization disabled, the function will completely ignore all visualization instructions and run as efficiently as the underlying algorithm logic dictates.
+However, this flexibility might come at the expense of code readability, as function implementations containing both underlying algorithm logic and visualization instructions can get pretty long.

 ## Visualization collection: